seg/tutorials-2018/1802_FWI_Inversion/FWIpart3.md

 [SeisIO]:https://github.com/slimgroup/SeisIO.jl

 The Julia Devito Inversion framework is a parallel matrix-free linear operator library for seismic modeling and inversion based on Devito and [SeisIO], a performant Julia package for reading and writing large data volumes in SEG-Y format.
-JUDI allows us to implement seismic inversion algorithms as linear algebra operations, enabling rapid translations of FWI algorithms to executable Julia code.
+JUDI allows implementing seismic inversion algorithms as linear algebra operations, enabling rapid translations of FWI algorithms to executable Julia code.
 The underlying wave equations are set up and solved using Devito, as described in the first two tutorials, and are interfaced from Julia using the [PyCall](https://github.com/JuliaPy/PyCall.jl) package [@Johnson2017].

 We start our demonstration by reading the initial model and our data set, which consists of $31$ shot records and was generated with an excerpt from the 2D Overthrust model.
 For reading and writing SEG-Y data, JUDI uses the SeisIO package, a sophisticated SEG-Y reader that allows us to scan large 3D data sets for creating look-up tables with header summaries.
 However, since our data set is relatively small, we will directly load the full file into memory.
 The `segy_read` command takes the file name as an input and returns a dense data block.
 This is our observed data and we store it as a JUDI vector:
 ```julia